 Furthermore, the Resistance Network against Israel is characterized by these additional elements:

 1 The Resistance Network is a different phenomenon from the global jihad.
 Actors from either can cooperate when their interests coincide, yet while the latter acts against the West in general, the Resistance Network functions in order to achieve a common political objective focused largely within the Middle East.
 Nonetheless, both find common ground in their struggle against Israel and the United States.
 See, for example, the article on the Somali guerilla fighters, who came to Lebanon in order to fight along the Hizbullah in the war against Israel (Worth Robert, New York Times, 11/14/06) or the global activity of Hizbullah (Karmon Ely, "Hezbollah America Latina: Strange group or real threat?", ICT, 11/14/06).
+2 See Terror is an Existential Threat.
 3 Two examples are Egyptian President Nasser’s support of Palestinians against the monarchy in Jordan during the 1950’s; and his backing of loyal Lebanese Sunnis during the 1958 civil crisis (respectively, Cleveland William, A History of the Modern Middle East (3rd ed., Westview, 2004, p.
 331) and Abukhalil As’ad, Historical Dictionary of Lebanon, (Scarecrow, 1998. p.16).
 See, for further examples, Korany Bahgat, “The Arab World and the New Balance of Power in the New Middle East”, in Hudson Michael (ed.), Middle East Dilemma (Tauris, 1999); and “The Cold War in the Middle East”, Chapter 2 in Fawcett Louise International Relations of the Middle East (Oxford, 2005).
 4 The rise of Iranian-backed extremist Islamism in the Middle East region, combined with other elements, has been the main impetus behind the development of the Resistance Network in its present manifestation.
 It is important to note that the network poses a threat not only to Israel but also to other Middle Eastern states such as Saudi Arabia, Jordan and Egypt, in the context of the ongoing regional battle for supremacy.
 See ReViews #7, Battle for Control of the Resistance Network.
 5 See the typology of non-state armed groups in Shultz Richard and Dew Andrea, Insurgents, Terrorists and Militias, (Columbia University Press, 2006); and also the analysis of state-sponsored terrorism in Byman Daniel, Deadly Connections, (Cambridge University Press, 2005).
 6 One example of the Resistance Network dynamic is the Syrian sponsorship of Palestinian militant groups acting as Executors against the Target of the regional peace process that was begun in Madrid in 1991.
 “To disrupt [the Madrid initiative] and keep the Palestinian movement weak, Syria supported an array of anti-Israel movements that rejected the peace process ....
 In 1991, after the Madrid peace conference that brought Israel, Palestinian leaders, and various Arab states together, HAMAS and other militant Palestinians established the Ten Front in Syria to oppose negotiations.
 The PFLP, the DFLP, PIJ, HAMAS and Hizbullah all conducted attacks…Some of these groups used terrorism, while others, particularly Hizbullah, concentrated primarily on guerilla war.”
 See Byman Daniel, Deadly Connections, (Cambridge University Press, 2005, pp. 129-130).
 7 The political objective of the Resistance Network may be, among other things, the spreading of an ideology, the undermining of a political process, or the takeover of a political entity.
 8 See, for instance, the CFR interview with Julia Choucair (7/31/06) on the reversal of roles between Syria and the Hizbullah; the NY Times report (11/28/06) on the Hizbullah training the Mahdi Army in Iraq; and the UN report on Hizbullah training of Islamic militants from Somalia with Iran and Syria providing weaponry (NY Times, 11/15/06).
 See also Reviews #7, Battle for Control of the Resistance Network.
 9 See the concept Address and ReViews #7, Battle for Control of the Resistance Network.
 10 In the case of Israel, the Resistance Network recognizes its military inferiority in relation to the IDF, and therefore does not aim to subdue Israel through conventional military means, but rather exhausting it with ongoing limited warfare tactics.
 These include suicide bombings, rocket attacks, kidnappings, weapons-smuggling through tunnels,and the use of human shields.
+11 See the concept Moderate Axis.
 12 See Ben Horin, Ynet, 11/05/06, in Hebrew.
 13 The Permanent Resistance to Israel takes part in the Basic De-Legitimization of Israel, in which states, organizations and other actors that are prima facie not inherently connected to the Arab-Israeli conflict attack the right of the state of Israel to exist (as in the anti-Israel activity at the 2001 Durban Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance; or the initiation of the International Court of Justice case concerning the separation barrier; or the Holocaust denial conference in Iran of 12/06).
+14 This is also true regarding the scenario of End of Conflict and Finality of Claims between Israel and the Palestinians or Israel and Lebanon.
+See, for example, the concept of The Shebaa Farms.